JustinyAhin/byrdmarks-extract/README.md

-# Byrdmarks Extract
+# ByrdMarks Extract

-Byrdmarks Extract is a specialized tool designed to create backups from 𝕏 (previously Twitter) users' bookmarks.
+ByrdMarks Extract is a specialized tool designed to create backups from 𝕏 (previously Twitter) users' bookmarks.

-It serves as a companion to [Byrdmarks](https://byrdmarks.com), an advanced bookmarks management application for 𝕏 that offers semantic search, filtering, and categorization capabilities.
+It serves as a companion to [ByrdMarks](https://byrdmarks.com), an advanced bookmarks management application for 𝕏 that offers semantic search, filtering, and categorization capabilities.

 ## Privacy & Security

-Byrdmarks Extract operates entirely on your local device:
+ByrdMarks Extract operates entirely on your local device:

 - Authentication state is stored locally on your device
 - Bookmark data is saved as local files only